kodadot/nft-gallery/.github/PULL_REQUEST_TEMPLATE.md

 **Thank you for your contribution** to the KodaDot NFT gallery.
-Let's do quick check before merge, because your contribution will be eternal part of community codebase.
+Let's do a quick check before the merge.
+Your contribution will be an eternal part of the community codebase

 ### Before submitting this PR, please make sure:
 - [ ] Your code builds clean without any erros or warnigns